 In 1968 Sempervirens Fund renewed the charter of the Sempervirens Club and began working to protect the entire Waddell Creek Watershed.
 In the ‘70s and ‘80s, Sempervirens Fund worked with State Parks to create the Skyline to the Sea Trail, as well as acquiring portions of Rancho del Oso, the ridge along the north rim of Big Basin, and the Mountain Shadow Ranch at Castle Rock.
 Sempervirens Fund also helped create Castle Rock State Park and a trail system connecting Big Basin Redwoods, Castle Rock, Portola Redwoods and Butano State Parks, and other regional parks.

-Today, the emphasis is preservation of the forest’s entire ecology, with its significant geologic features, wildlife corridors and massive watershed.
+Today, the emphasis is on improving fire resilience with land management techniques that restore and preserve a healthy forest and creating wildfire-resistant faciliities to reduce the risk of loss in potential future fire events.
 Currently comprising more than 18,000 acres, Big Basin Redwoods State Park continues to grow through partnerships with private nonprofit groups like Save the Redwoods League and the Sempervirens Fund.

 Waddell Creek, Waddell Valley, and Waddell Beach are all named after William Waddell, a lumberman who operated a mill in the Waddell Valley in the 1860s.
 He established a lumber mill at “Big Gulch,” where the east and west forks of Waddell Creek come together.
 Waddell built a five-mile tramway to transport lumber from the mill down to the wharf he built on the coast at Año Nuevo.
 Waddell, who was born in Kentucky in 1818, died at Waddell Creek in 1875 after being attacked by a grizzly bear.